Things to see and do - Brecon

 Castle Square GB - Brecon LD3 9DB

 The oldest hotel in Wales, this charming country house has a tranquil location, set in the Brecon Beacons with riverside and mountain views.
-There is free Wi-Fi and free parking.
-Full of character, the charming rooms at Brecon Castle have LCD TVs an..
+There is free WiFi and free parking.
+Full of character, the charming rooms at Brecon Castle have LCD TVs and..

 Felin Fach GB - Brecon LD3 0UB

 Set in picturesque countryside; a rather unique pub with bright paintwork, colourful art and an extremely laid back atmosphere.
-Following the motto "simple things, done well", the attractively presented dishes are straightforward, tasty and..
+The young serving team are friendly and knowledgeable.
+Following the motto 'simple things, done well', the attractively pr..

 Brecon Rd, Llanhamlach GB - Aberhonddu / Brecon LD3 7YB